IgorHalfeld/cloudflare-ai-api/README.md

 }
 ```

-don't forget to add var env from `.env.example`
+Create a new file `.env` and copy the content from `.env.example` and update the values

 You can use fly.io to deploy this project